Camp Details & FAQs

 Besides music, what else do you teach at GRRR?

 We want to empower the campers that come to GRRR.
 Because of this, we believe it is important to provide more then a musical education.
-In addition to music workshops (such as songwriting & women's history in music), we present workshops on topics such as gender, anti-bullying, how women are represented in media (movies, music, news, TV, etc), and activism.
+In addition to music workshops (such as songwriting & women's history in music), we present workshops on topics such as gender, anti-oppression training, anti-bullying, how women are represented in media (movies, music, news, TV, etc), and activism.
 Workshops are always presented at an age appropriate level (younger campers will be split from older campers) and are very student led.
 We give the campers a safe space to critically think about new ideas and discuss their ideas.

 Two weeks of camp are being held at a church, are you a religious organization?